keunwoochoi/transfer_learning_music/README.md

 # Mode 1/2.
 To use the pre-trained convnet feature extractor

-probably for your own work.
+For your own music/audio-related work.

 ## Prerequisites (Same as mode 2 except datasets)
   - [Keras 1.2.2 (OLD ONE!)](https://github.com/fchollet/keras/tree/1.2.2/keras) (*NOT THE MOST RECENT VERSION*)